Acronis Software Engineer Salary in Sofia City Province | BGN 67.5K-BGN 92.6K+ | Levels.fyi

 The median Software Engineer compensation in Sofia City Province package at Acronis totals BGN 92.6K per year.
-View the base salary, stock, and bonus breakdowns for Acronis's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Acronis's total compensation packages.
 Last updated: 9/30/2025

 Company